 If you live in a sparsely populated area, you could even set the traps up far away from your garden or orchard areas, then “harvest” the insects daily for your hungry fowl.

 b.
 Pay attention to the Japanese beetle trap height.

 Set the Japanese beetle traps up so that they’re no more than 2-3′ off the ground.
 The research studies that found Japanese beetle traps to be ineffective actually put the traps much higher up out of the beetles’ natural flight path.

 c.
 “Harvest” the Japanese beetles daily.

 Once per day, dump the trapped beetles into a bowl of water and let your ducks, chickens, turkeys or other fowl enjoy a protein and vitamin-rich feast. *Warning: If you don’t dump the beetles into water, they’ll fly away.

 Be sure to empty your Japanese beetle traps daily, since the smell of dead beetles may dissuade living beetles from coming to the trap.

-If you’re setting up your Japanese beetle trap in your chicken/duck run, another option (pictured above) is to set your trap up with the bottom open right over the top of a bowl of water.
+If you’re setting up your Japanese beetle trap in your chicken/duck run, another option (pictured above) is to set your trap up with the bottom open right over the top of a large bowl of water.
 This way the beetles fall through the trap and into a bowl of water, where your flock eats them.
 You don’t have to empty or clean the trap.

 This method provides your fowl with a steady stream of insect snacks throughout the day, rather than one single gorging at night.
 The downside with this option is that a strong wind/storm could reposition your trap, allowing the beetles to escape.
 So you may want to tie it in place or to the ground so it doesn’t move around.